HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Correlation plots

 \section{Correlation plots}

-Figure \ref{fig: correlation plot quad as double} and \ref{fig: correlation plot quad} show the correlation plots \citep{corner} for a quad system of a LSN Ia using a separate RF model per pair of images in comparison to a single RF for all images.
+Figures \ref{fig: correlation plot quad as double} and \ref{fig: correlation plot quad} show the correlation plots \citep{corner} for a quad system of a LSN Ia using a separate RF model per pair of images in comparison to a single RF for all images.